mothur/mothur.github.io/_wiki/cluster.split.md

 file can considerably accelerate the amount of processing time required to analyze some data sets.

-By default cluster.split() executes the opticlust clustering algorithm.
-For a detailed description of this and the other algorithms check out the [example clustering calculations](example_clustering_calculations) page.

 ### count

 The [ count](Count_File) file is similar to the name file in that it is used to represent the number of duplicate sequences for a given representative sequence. mothur will use this information to form the correct OTU's.
-Unlike, when you use a names file the list file generated will contain only the unique names, so be sure to include the count file in downstream analysis with the list file.
+Unlike, when you use a name file the list file generated will contain only the unique names, so be sure to include the count file in downstream analysis with the list file.